pbiering/mailman3-rpm/MIGRATION.md

 #### Import archive from "mailman"

-Example for *private* archive (otherwise use "public" instead of "private"
+- Attention: the passed tests from above will block import of older messages unless option `--since ...` is used, best is to delete the test message via WebUI in advance of mass import.

-Attention: the passed tests from above will block import of older messages unless option `--since ...` is used, best is to delete the test message via WebUI in advance of mass import.
+- Note: mbox files are even for public lists in "private" folder

 ```
 $ mailman3-web hyperkitty_import -l <LISTNAME>@<DOMAIN> /var/lib/mailman/archives/private/<LISTNAME>.mbox/<LISTNAME>.mbox